hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 -  [x] BUG: the option 4: "  4) Edit Dockerfile directly (advanced)" -> `/usr/local/bin/image-update: line 300: vim: command not found`
 - [x] BUG: it's not refreshing / listing / adding pkgs correctly.
 E.g. with `test-datasciencelab` I'm adding torch, but then it doesn't show up when it prints the Current python packages.
 It also let's me add it multiple times (whereas it SHOULD) give a notification saying that that package is already in the image (and gracefully direct me to readding more)
 - [ ] nice to have: the `image list` call is directly edited before output so that it forms a selection screen, rather than being printed, then a duplicate selection screen below.
-- [ ] DO: CHECK WORKS WITH NICE FORMAT AFTER NEW IMAGE
+- [ ] after updating the docker file, give the option to recreate the image - I dont' think this currently happens?
+- [x] sort out the logic between `image create` and `image update` about when to write the `pip install` command if/when there are packages after.
+- [ ] add a notification output after the image is rebuild to the new dockerfile specs so the user is aware
+- [ ] after adding / removing a python / system package,
+    - 1) explain very briefly (if no --guided) that dockerfile blueprint updated, but still need to rebuild the image (and later to recreate container based on rebuild image).
+More in depth if --guided flat on.
+    - 2) offer to continue to rebuild, or loop back gracefully to the "What would you like to do?" menu.

 ### Image delete
-- [ ] accept multiple image names as arguments -> will delete in bulk
+- [x] accept multiple image names as arguments -> will delete in bulk
-- [ ] the GUI after providing no image names -> only see users own images (take the same logic as image-list; perhaps most efficient to call image-list directly)
+- [x] the GUI after providing no image names -> only see users own images
-- [ ]
+- [ ] make sdure that when a user does `docker image prune` it only cleans up their images (or at least blocks them with sudo)
+- [ ] currently once image removed -> "Dockerfile backed up to: `/home/datasciencelab/ds01-config/images/deleted/datasciencelab-test-20251111-165620.Dockerfile`" ... why? back it up somewhere in tmp or other? (and zip/compress it), but not in this folder.

 ### Image miscellaneous
-- [ ] distinguish between image vs dockerfile appropriately
+- [x] distinguish between image vs dockerfile appropriately
     - e.g. currently there's a dir created called /home/<user-name>/docker-images/ -> this should in fact use a directory like /home/<user-name>/my-project/dockerfiles/, so it is stored within the project.
 You can see how project directories are currently structured from using the `project init` command -> figure out how best to store dockerfiles with this in mind.
     - in the GUIs and explanatory content of all my commands I'm not sure I appropriately use dockerfile vs image correctly.
 Go through it all and make sure it is correctly distinguished between.
+- [x] related: maybe separate out / specify logic between `image create` from `dockerfile create`?
+    - [x] at least in `image create` commend have the option to just create the dockerfile without the image
+    - [x] same with `image updade`: give the option just update the docker file with new packages etc > then offer the option to rebuild the image > then offer the option to re-spin up the container

 ### Container Create
 - [x] BUG: `✗ mlc-create-wrapper not found at: /usr/local/docker/mlc-create-wrapper.sh